Mvrjustid/mvrjustid.github.io/_pages/teaching.md

 IEEE Transactions on Affective Computing,\\
 IEEE Transactions on MultiMedia,\\
 IEEE Transactions on Human-Machine Systems,\\
-Journal of Signal Processing Systems,
+Journal of Signal Processing Systems

 \\
 **Conference:**